 - Vertigo is defined as an abnormal sensation of movement, either of the surroundings or the person (see also separate article Vertigo).
 Descriptions of vertigo include spinning, tilting, and moving sideways.

-- Most cases seen in primary care are due to peripheral vestibular disorders such as benign paroxysmal positional vertigo, acute vestibular neuronitis and Ménière's disease, but causes also include central nervous system disorders such as vascular incidents or multiple sclerosis.
+- Most cases seen in primary care are due to peripheral vestibular disorders such as BPPV, acute vestibular neuronitis and Ménière's disease, but causes also include central nervous system disorders such as vascular incidents or multiple sclerosis.

 - A feeling of light-headedness, muscular weakness and feeling faint.
 Features may suggest a specific diagnosis.